Accessing the COVID-19 Vaccine

 Living with multiple sclerosis comes with a lot of uncertainty — but one thing you should not feel uncertain about is how to access the COVID-19 vaccine.
 Below is a quick guide to accessing the COVID-19 vaccine — covering everything from costs to finding a vaccination site.

-As of now, all 50 states and the District of Columbia have opened vaccine eligibility to adults 16 and older.
-The CDC has endorsed the use of the Pfizer-BioNtech vaccine for adolescents 12 and older.
+As of now, all 50 states and the District of Columbia have opened vaccine eligibility for all adults (18+).
+The CDC has authorized the use of the Pfizer-BioNtech vaccine for adolescents 5 and older.

 Find a Vaccination Site